kosli-dev/cli/docs.kosli.com/content/integrations/ci_cd.md

 {{< hint info >}}
 Note that **all** CLI command flags can be set as environment variables by adding the the `KOSLI_` prefix and capitalizing them.
-In the GitHub workflow example [further down](/integrations/ci_cd/#use-kosli-in-github-actions), both `--api-token` and `--org` flags were set from environment variables.
 {{< /hint >}}

 ## Defaulted Kosli command flags from CI variables